capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/tee/encrpypt.md

 Try to open the encrypted_media hash from the generated Secret NFT IPFS hash on https://ipfs-mainnet.trnnfr.com/ipfs/repalce-with-your-hash.
 You can see that the content is encrypted.

-Now you your content is stored and encrypted you can move on the last step to the last step of to [secure your NFT on the TEE](/for-developers/advanced-guides/tee/store-on-tee).
+Now that your content is stored and encrypted, you can proceed to the final step to [secure your NFT on the TEE](/for-developers/advanced-guides/tee/store-on-tee).